 People lose stable housing for many reasons, and for most, it’s a process that happens over time.
 People living in poverty without a strong support system are most at risk, especially when an unexpected crisis occurs.

 Last year’s annual Homeless Point-In-Time Count identified 2,147 people experiencing homelessness in the Austin area, but it’s estimated that over 10,000 people access homeless services over the course of a year.
 Only a fraction are the “visible homeless” you may see on the street corners.
-The majority are people you don’t see or consider, from families living in their car to refugees who have not yet settled into a home in Greater Austin.
+The majority are people you don’t see or consider, from families living in their car to young people aging out of the foster care system.
 We know the most effective solutions to end homelessness in our community, but we can’t solve homelessness unless we do it together.